 Call 6 Investigates received an email from a concerned citizen who said the state did not do enough to notify Hoosiers about changes to the program.

 “That leaves Hoosiers missing what could be vital assistance in keeping their homes,” read the email from the concerned citizen.
-“This cut-off date was not publicized in advance through the program's website or through the Indiana Housing and Community Development Authority (IHCDA), which oversees the program.”
+“This cut-off date was not publicized in advance through the or through the Indiana Housing and Community Development Authority (IHCDA), which oversees the program.”

 The agency’s website now shows it will no longer accept new applications.